openbrewerydb/openbrewerydb-rails-api/README.md

 **Note: There is no front-end for the API at this time.**

-## Seed breweries dataset

-Included in the repo at `lib/import/brewers_association/` is scraped HTML from the Brewer's Association.
-This will be replaced soon with a full compressed SQL which will be easier

-`bundle exec rake breweries:import:brewers_association`

 ## Run tests

 `bundle exec rake` or `bundle exec rspec`